charcoal98/Internet-Programming-1/README.md

 # Internet-Programming-1
-A website I made for my Internet Programming 1 course at StateTech
+A collection of websites I made for my Internet Programming 1 course at StateTech